Wilfred/trifle/README.md

 separately.
 Packages use [semantic versioning](http://semver.org/) and declare their dependencies.

+Trifle takes an 'open implementation' approach.
+Wherever possible, functionality is built on top of the core, to encourage experimentation and to minimise the amount of non-Trifle code users must read.
+Where non-essential functions are written in RPython for performance, an equivalent Trifle implementation will be included.

+That said, the Trifle community will promote a set of defaults, so new users have a standard set of tools to get started with.

-Influences: Scheme's small core, CLOS as a library, npm
+Influences: Scheme's small core, CLOS as a library, npm, Smalltalk

 ### Iterating